Mam Tor + Lose Hill Walk From Castleton | 7-Mile Route

 Flagstone path leading from Lose Hill

-From Lose Hill summit, you simply follow the flagstones heading along the Great Ridge towards Mam Tor.
-The track is easy to follow and you simply keep on the ridge.
+From Lose Hill summit, follow the flagstones heading along the Great Ridge towards Mam Tor.
+The path first heads downhill, then over a stile before continuing alongside a stone wall.

 Views from Back Tor of the Great Ridge